-Mode of Attendance: Full-time
+Mode of Attendance: Full-time or part-time

 Who is this programme for?

-- professionals with a strong interest and need in gaining a thorough academic foundation in, and understanding of, current developments in the area of global economic governance.
+- Professionals with a strong interest and need in gaining a thorough academic foundation in, and understanding of, current developments in the area of global economic governance.

-- graduate students from other disciplinary backgrounds wishing to further their understanding of global economic policy issues and debates through systematic academic study.
+- Graduate students from other disciplinary backgrounds wishing to further their understanding of global economic policy issues and debates through systematic academic study.

-- economics graduate students wishing to specialize in global economic policy and governance.
+- Economics graduate students wishing to specialize in global economic policy and governance.

-- Prior knowledge of economics is not a requirement.
+Prior knowledge of economics is not a requirement.

 The MSc in Global Economic Governance and Policy is a new Masters programme designed for professionals and postgraduate students, with or without a prior background in economics, who wish to gain a focused and in-depth understanding of contemporary economic governance and policy debates from an Economics perspective.